antononcube/R-packages/EpidemiologyModels/README.md

 ## Installation

-Here is the installation command:
+Here is an installation command using ["devtools"](https://cran.r-project.org/web/packages/devtools/readme/README.html):

 ```r
 devtools::install_github(repo = "antononcube/R-packages", subdir = "EpidemiologyModels")
 ```

-*Remark:* The simulations done by the package functions rely on the R package ["deSolve"](https://cran.r-project.org/web/packages/deSolve/index.html), which in turn relies on FORTRAN code.
-For example, on Mac OS X the installation of gfortran is needed.
+**Remark:** The simulations done by the package functions rely on the R package ["deSolve"](https://cran.r-project.org/web/packages/deSolve/index.html), which in turn relies on FORTRAN code.
+For example, on Mac OS X the installation of `gfortran` is needed.

 ## Usage